dekoza/mtgpl/docs/_sources/ZNR.rst.txt

 :mtgtip:`Bloodchief's Thirst<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/059e8447-6b1c-4651-a734-a8fea2cbf7b2.jpg?1604195360|https://scryfall.com/card/znr/94/bloodchiefs-thirst?utm_source=api>`
    Kicker |mana_2|\ |mana_b| (You may pay an additional |mana_2|\ |mana_b| as you cast this spell.)

-   Destroy target creature or planeswalker with converted mana cost 2 or less.
+   Destroy target creature or planeswalker with mana value 2 or less.
 If this spell was kicked, instead destroy target creature or planeswalker.

 :mtgtip:`Coveted Prize<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/a/5afbc5d3-318f-4545-88d6-fc81e5466238.jpg?1604195385|https://scryfall.com/card/znr/95/coveted-prize?utm_source=api>`
    This spell costs |mana_1| less to cast for each creature in your party.
 (Your party consists of up to one each of Cleric, Rogue, Warrior, and Wizard.)

-   Search your library for a card, put it into your hand, then shuffle your library.
-If you have a full party, you may cast a spell with converted mana cost 4 or less from your hand without paying its mana cost.
+   Search your library for a card, put it into your hand, then shuffle.
+If you have a full party, you may cast a spell with mana value 4 or less from your hand without paying its mana cost.

 :mtgtip:`Deadly Alliance<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/0/007a5c8c-ed0b-4844-9393-a3d25d4ffa1d.jpg?1604195436|https://scryfall.com/card/znr/96/deadly-alliance?utm_source=api>`